Topologies and Topological Spaces

 Let be a topological space.

-The intersection of any collection of closed subsets is also closed.
+The intersection of any collection of closed sets is also closed.

 PROOF